 1 – “But that’s the SAN Administrator’s responsibility…”

 I heard that early on in my consulting career when talking with a customer who had serious corruption and no good recent backups – potentially no good backups at all.
 The statement doesn’t have to be this one exactly, but the attitude here is an attitude of “my job stops here, and I don’t care about the intent or principle of why I’m here.”
 It’s also a situation of having the attitude that as long as there is someone else to blame, I’m fine… You see in this case, the DBA had a suspicion that the backups were not being handled right.
-They were the DBA and they knew that they had responsibility to ensure SQL backups were good to go – it’s a basic requirement of a production DBA.
+They were the DBA and they knew that they had a responsibility to ensure SQL backups were good to go – it’s a basic requirement of a production DBA.
 In my “As A DBA Where Do I start?!” presentation, I argue that is job #1 of a DBA.
 But in this case, the thought was that there was someone else to blame.
-Rather than create extra work and take on responsibility it was decided to just let it be another team’s responsibility.
+Rather than create extra work and take on the responsibility it was decided to just let it be another team’s responsibility.
 This failed the company, the company’s customers and no one won.
 As technologists – we should strive to go the extra mile.
 If there is a lack of clarity around roles and responsibilities and we know it – we should push to get it resolved.
 Especially as the DBAs who should act as the advocates of the data contained in the databases we are responsible for.

 2 – “We’ve always done it this way, it’s never caused a problem before!”